assctechnion/-HumpbackWhaleIdentification/README.md

 ### Submission #4 - Semantic segmentaion pre-processing

 #### Dataset
+* Taking in account all classes
+* Randomly splitting to train-val with 25% val.
+* Inflating all classes upto 50 samples
+* Not training on 'new_whale' class
+* **implementing in DataSet segment masked images (preproessing)**:
+	- see explenation above at - Integrating a semantic-segmentaion network

 #### PreProcessing
+* Random crop and resize
+* Random horizontal flip
+* Normalization
+* Tilting
+* grayscaling images - train & test

 #### Network Architecture
+Resnet50 with last layer FC with 4250 features

 #### Results
 Provided that our images are not clean and has background noise, we tried to minimise the area which our whales fluke resides in the pictures.
 We used the segmentation algorithm explained above to mask the relevant areas of the whale fluke.
 As the results suggests, no major difference resulted for this augmentation (score of 0.65).